pavlo-myskov/barber-shop/README.md

 | --------------------------------------------------------------------- | ------------------------------------------------------------------------- |
 | ![Index page wireframe](documentation/wireframes/wireframe-index.png) | ![Booking page wireframe](documentation/wireframes/wireframe-booking.png) |

-### Site Structure

-The Barbershop site has three pages with a clear and semantic structure, the information is well organized, every element is easy to find.
-The consistency and similarity of the structure is manifested on all pages and sections of the site and covers interactivity.
-The main menu is designed with intuitive and familiar navigation which includes the barbershop logo on the left side, the navigation links in the center and the book now link on the right side.

 ### Design Choices

 The website is designed in such a way as to interest the user, give useful information about the services and increase the chances of visiting the Barbershop.
 The appearance and UI design is quite user-friendly, stylish and responsive.
 The website design meets accessibility requirements including sufficient contrast between background and foreground colours, non-text elements have planned alt text equivalents to cater for the visually impaired.
+The site is designed to be familiar and intuitive to the user.
+The design was chosen to evoke warm emotion in the user.
+When a user chooses a good barbershop, he is looking not only for a service, but also for an establishment where he will feel safe and comfortable.

+- #### Site Structure
+  The Barbershop site has three pages with a clear and semantic structure, the information is well organized, every element is easy to find.
+The consistency and similarity of the structure is manifested on all pages and sections of the site and covers interactivity.
+The main menu is designed with intuitive and familiar navigation which includes the barbershop logo on the left side, the navigation links in the center and the book now link on the right side.

 - #### Typography
   The main website font is a geometric slab-serif typeface family _Arvo_ and it's fallback font is _Serif_.
 The flavour of the font is rather mixed, being nearly monolinear to increase legibility.
   The font implemented on the website using [Google Fonts API](https://fonts.google.com).
 Heading weights are bold(700) and body text is regular(400).
 - #### Color Scheme
   The colour scheme based on whitesmoke, warm yellow and brown tones and matches the images on the page.
+Warm colors have long wavelengths and radiate a considerable amount of energy.
+That's why they are chosed as accent colors.
+The site must inspire confidence in the user who is going to put his style in other hands.The warm colors blend perfectly with the light moody style of the images and were chosen to evoke that sense of calm and comfort in the guest.

 ![Color palette](documentation/supp-images/palette.png)